microsoft/WindowsProtocolTestSuites/TestSuites/FileServer/docs/FileServerUserGuide.md

 3. Save the share name to the property: **ShareContainingSharedVHD** in the [MSRSVD_ServerTestSuite.deployment.ptfconfig](#7.2) file.

-> To learn more about how to create a virtual hard disk (set) file on Windows platforms, see section [5.3.19 Create the virtual hard disk file](#5.3.19) and section [5.3.20 Create the virtual hard disk set file](#5.3.20).
+> To learn more about how to create a virtual hard disk (set) file on Windows platforms, see section [5.3.20 Create the virtual hard disk file](#5.3.20) and section [5.3.21 Create the virtual hard disk set file](#5.3.21).

 ##### <a name="5.2.4.6"/> 5.2.4.6 Setup to test SQOS